 At most hours of the day, my street is quiet.
 Not forebodingly quiet, Just quiet.
 A bird’s song is drowned out by the rustle of wind in the leaves, a car whooshes past.
 In the distance a dog barks, once, twice, perhaps a third time.

 Down further along, the neighbour passes silently to the back of his yard, and a few minutes later, back to his house with a stack of kindling under his arm.
 Stillness returns.
-A swallow swoops over the road, catching the last of the afternoons bugs as the sun casts its final rays across the tops of the aspen trees.
-As an almost imperceptible chill has crept into the air, signaling the changing of seasons, life goes on as it has, quiet, dignified, glorious.
+A swallow swoops over the road, catching the last of the afternoon's bugs as the sun casts its final rays across the tops of the aspen trees.
+An almost imperceptible chill has crept into the air, signaling the changing of seasons, life goes on as it has, quiet, dignified, glorious.